-Responsibilities 1 for those actively pursuing - onsibilities during a fleeing driver pursuit.
-Role During a pursuit ead vehicle driver Has primary responsibility for deciding whether to pursue a fleeing driver.
-The lead vehicle driver must: continuously assess the risks (TENR) ensure warning lights and siren are activated throughout the fleeing driver pursuit where there is a Police constabulary passenger direct that officer to undertake communications notify Police Communications as soon as practicable and when it is safe to do so that a vehicle has failed to stop, location, direction, fleeing vehicle description, and reason that it is being pursued (failure to stop is not a reason) acknowledge the pursuit warning given by the dispatcher maintain regular communication with Police Communications when it is safe to do so comply with all directions from the Pursuit Controller.
-Note: notwithstanding the above provisions, no driver can be directed to commence or continue Police constabulary a fleeing driver pursuit against their judgement.
-A driver's decision not to commence a fleeing driver pursuit, or to abandon a pursuit, cannot be overridden. • Must undertake radio communications if in the lead vehicle. passenger Advises the lead vehicle driver of possible risks or any other considerations.
-May direct the lead vehicle driver to abandon the fleeing driver pursuit.
+Role During a pursuit Lead vehicle driver Has primary responsibility for deciding whether to pursue a fleeing driver.
+The lead vehicle driver must: • continuously assess the risks (TENR) • ensure warning lights and siren are activated throughout the fleeing driver pursuit where there is a Police constabulary passenger direct that officer to undertake communications • notify Police Communications as soon as practicable and when it is safe to do so that a vehicle has failed to stop, location, direction, fleeing vehicle description, and reason that it is being pursued (failure to stop is not a reason) acknowledge the pursuit warning given by the dispatcher • maintain regular communication with Police Communications when it is safe to do so • comply with all directions from the Pursuit Controller.
+Note : notwithstanding the above provisions, no driver can be directed to commence or continue a fleeing driver pursuit against their judgement.
+A driver's decision not to commence a fleeing driver pursuit, or to abandon a pursuit, cannot be overridden.
+Police constabulary Must undertake radio communications if in the lead vehicle. passenger • Advises the lead vehicle driver of possible risks or any other considerations. • May direct the lead vehicle driver to abandon the fleeing driver pursuit.
 The Pursuit Controller must be notified when safe to do so including the reason for abandonment.
-Secondary vehicle Follows behind the lead vehicle at a safe distance, to provide support and tactical options as required.
-Takes over the pursuit commentary, if the lead vehicle is single-crewed.
-May direct the fleeing driver pursuit to be abandoned by notifying the Pursuit Controller, when safe to do so, including the reason for abandonment.
-Other Police vehicles in vicinity or responding a requested tactical option Must not follow behind the fleeing driver pursuit unless directed or approved to do so by the Pursuit Controller.
-Must comply with the 'Urgent Duty Driving' chapter and any direction from the Pursuit Controller.
+Secondary vehicle • Follows behind the lead vehicle at a safe distance, to provide support and tactical options as required. • Takes over the pursuit commentary, if the lead vehicle is single-crewed. • May direct the fleeing driver pursuit to be abandoned by notifying the Pursuit Controller, when safe to do so, including the reason for abandonment.
+Other Police vehicles in vicinity or responding as a requested tactical • Must not actively participate in the fleeing driver pursuit or respond, unless they are preparing tactical options, undertaking a temporary road closure, collecting intelligence or are responding to a Pursuit Controller direction that could assist in safely stopping the fleeing driver. option • Notify the Pursuit Controller of your location, tactical option and seek permission as appropriate, when safe to do so, if self-initiating a tactical option. • Must cease all non-essential radio communication. • Must not follow behind the fleeing driver pursuit unless directed or approved to do so by the Pursuit Controller. • Must comply with the ' Urgent Duty Driving ' chapter and any direction from the Pursuit Controller.